GROW your business

 - Selling your goods and services to the government.

 - OMWBE (Office of Minority and Women’s Business Enterprises) – Provides certification of minority-owned, woman-owned, and disadvantaged small business.
 This certification can be valuable for businesses interested in contracting with state government agencies.
-OMWBE also provides no-cost training to help build knowledge and skills related to public contracting.
-See more details here.
+OMWBE maintains an event calendar as a resource to find upcoming training opportunities and networking events.

 - Washington State Department of Veterans Affairs – Certifies veteran and service member-owned businesses (important for contracting with some government agencies).